 According to the 2018 PatientBond Consumer Diagnostic, a nationally-representative study on healthcare consumers in the United States, not all segments want to receive reminders for preventive health screenings in the same way.
 Willful Endurers, for example, are significantly less likely to want to receive information via text message and more likely to prefer a printed brochure.
 Balance Seekers, on the other hand, were more likely to prefer to receive information reminders via email, followed by text message or print mail.

-By sending the right message, at the right time, via the right channels, you reduce the chances of a communication disconnect and increase the likelihood of compliance.
+By sending the right message, at the right time, via the right channels, you reduce the chances of a communication disconnect and improve patient compliance.

 The current widespread lack of patient compliance is problematic for many reasons.
 Patients aren’t receiving the help they need, and healthcare providers are losing reimbursement money.
-By using psychographic segmentation and PatientBond’s digital engagement platform, you can connect with patients in more meaningful ways and encourage adherence.
+By using psychographic segmentation and PatientBond’s digital engagement platform, these strategies improve patient compliance in more meaningful ways.

-For more on health outcomes and psychographic segmentation model, download our case study.
+For more on patient health outcomes and psychographic segmentation model, download our case study.